microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 When several peers edit the same document, it's possible for some of the edits to be concurrent.
 The edits of two clients are concurrent if they each made those edits before they had received the others’ edits from the server.

-For example, imagine Alice and Bob are editing a document that contains stick notes whose background color can be changed.
+For example, imagine Alice and Bob are editing a document that contains sticky notes whose background color can be changed.
 If Alice changes the background color of one sticky note from yellow to red, that edit will be sent to the server which will forward it to Bob.